coreboot/coreboot/Documentation/getting_started/gerrit_guidelines.md

 The script 'util/gitconfig/rebase.sh' can be used to help automate this.
 Other tags such as 'Commit-Queue' can simply be removed.

+* Check if there's documentation that needs to be updated to remain current after your change.
+If there's no documentation for the part of coreboot you're working on, consider adding some.

+* When contributing a significant change to core parts of the code base (such as the boot state machine or the resource allocator), or when introducing a new way of doing something that you think is worthwhile to apply across the tree (e.g. board variants), please bring up your design on the [mailing list](../community/forums.md).
+When changing behavior substantially, an explanation of what changes and why may be useful to have, either in the commit message or, if the discussion of the subject matter needs way more space, in the documentation.
+Since "what we did in the past and why it isn't appropriate anymore" isn't the most useful reading several years down the road, such a description could be put into the release notes for the next version (that you can find in Documentation/releases/) where it will inform people now without cluttering up the regular documentation, and also gives a nice shout-out to your contribution by the next release.

 Expectations contributors should have
 -------------------------------------